 Perks of EDI Consulting

-Becoming an EDI consultant has numerous upside, too.
-Here are some of the top benefits of making the switch to EDI consulting.
+There are also numerous advantages to becoming an EDI consultant.
+Here are some of the key benefits of transitioning to EDI consulting.

 Flexibility

 As a consultant, you are effectively your own boss.
-So while you will need to abide by the terms of your client contracts, including turning work in by set deadlines, in general where and when you complete your projects and what you do in between is your own business.
-Having breakfast with a friend?
-Dog need to see the vet?
-Say goodbye to having to take vacation or sick days just to have a life outside work.
+So while you will need to abide by the terms of your client contracts, including turning work in by set deadlines, in general where and when you take on projects and what you do in between is your own business.

 Agency